European-XFEL/Karabo/doc/howto/pythonDevice.rst

     $ ./build-package.sh develop

 That will make a link to the device's source code directory so that it is visible to the device server's plugin discovery code.
+Note that currently running device servers will not immediately see a device installed in this way.
+The test device server should be restarted after running the above command.
-After saving changes to the device's source code, you can simply instantiate a new instance of the device to get the changes. **You should be careful to stop any devices that were instantiated with older versions of the code.**
+After restarting the server, further changes to the device's source code will be immediately available without an installation step.
+You can simply instantiate a new instance of the device to get the changes.
+**You should be careful to stop any devices that were instantiated with older versions of the code.**
+Note that you will only see the results of changes in newly created device instances and not in, for example, the configuration associated with the device class.

 When you are done developing the device, you should remove this link with the following command: